 Business benefits of having a mobile app

-Moving forward, below are the reasons why a mobile app is a necessary marketing tool for all businesses, regardless of its nature, size, and scope.
+Moving forward, below are why a mobile app is a necessary marketing tool for all businesses, regardless of its nature, size, and scope.
 Below are some of the reasons.

-In-app promos and deals, as well as the complementary notifications, are a unique feature of a mobile app.
+In-app promos and deals, as well as complementary notifications, are unique features of a mobile app.
 As such, it is easier to launch new products and services and promote upgrades to old ones.
 You can also slowly build interest around new products, for instance, through teasers.

-The premise is that you already have a steady community that is built around your brand, so promoting new launches would be easier and more cost-effective.
-Other promotional techniques may exhaust the marketing budget but not deliver the expected results, unlike with a mobile app.
+The premise is that you already have a steady community built around your brand, so promoting new launches would be easier and more cost-effective.
+Other promotional techniques may exhaust the marketing budget but not deliver the expected results, unlike a mobile app.